-Breaking: #97330 - FormEngine element classes must create label or legend¶
+Breaking: #97330 - FormEngine element classes must create label or legend

 See forge#97330

-within EXT:backend/Classes/Form
+within EXT:

-handles generation of the editing view.
+handles the generation of the editing view.

 A change has been applied related to the rendering of single field labels, which is no longer done automatically by "container" classes: Single elements have to create the label themselves.